James Monroe: Minister to France

-After arriving in France, Monroe addressed the National Convention, receiving a standing ovation for his speech celebrating republicanism.
-He experienced several early diplomatic successes, including the protection of U.S. trade from French attacks.
-He also used his influence to win the release of Thomas Paine and Adrienne de La Fayette, the wife of the Marquis de Lafayette.
 Months after Monroe arrived in France, the U.S. and Great Britain concluded the Jay Treaty, outraging both the French and Monroe—not fully informed about the treaty prior to its publication.
 Despite the undesirable effects of the Jay Treaty on Franco-American relations, Monroe won French support for U.S. navigational rights on the Mississippi River—the mouth of which was controlled by Spain—and in 1795 the U.S. and Spain signed Pinckney's Treaty.
 The treaty granted the U.S. limited rights to use the port of New Orleans.